 He also held the manor of Trematon.
 "Leaseholders had some assignments 1633-1634 6d.
 Md. that there hath beene cutt out of Lanteglosse Parke by Mr Buller or his assignes 6 acres of coppice wood which he sould for 5 poundes the acre which amounteth to in the whole L30.
 'The timber trees, sapplins and pollards groweing in the hedge rowes and other partes of the Parke of Helsebury are valued to be worth . .. £82 10s.
 The under woodes groweing in the said parke being 18 acres amongest which are valued divers sapplins and timber trees is valued to be worth ... £180.' next mention: 'Borough of Essa alias Saltash.
 The borough of Saltash was created within the manor of Trematon.
 Both were ancient manors of the Duchy.
 'High rents or rents of assize.
 'Sir Richard Buller 3 burgages, 3 half burgages, rent 2s 3d.'

-Other files on this site: Record of events of the Civil War in Cornwall; biographical notes on his father-in-law, Sir Rowland Hayward.
+Also on this site: biographical notes on his father-in-law, Sir Rowland Hayward.